Pulse Oximetry

 A number of factors can impair the functioning or accuracy of a pulse oximeter.
 Nail polish and artificial nails may block the red and infrared light emitted by the device.
 Certain dyes used for diagnostic tests or medical procedures can also hinder light transmission.
 Excessive motion—shivering, shaking, or other movement—can also cause erroneous readings.

-Skin temparture and thickness can also reduce the accuracy of pulse pulse oximeters, and whether a person smokes tobacco can affect the device’s accuracy.
+Skin temperature and thickness can also reduce the accuracy of pulse pulse oximeters, and whether a person smokes tobacco can affect the device’s accuracy.
 Pulse oximetry can be less accurate for people who have dark skin pigmentation.
 Recent evidence suggests that pulse oximetry more frequently fails to detect hypoxemia—low blood oxygen levels—in Black patients as compared to white patients.